cheshire137/gohuedata/README.md

 ## How to use/develop

 1. `cp config.yml.example config.yml`

+    You can move the config.yml file wherever you want or rename it, but you'll need to pass the `-config` option and specify its path if you do.

 1. Update config.yml with details about your Philips Hue bridges.
 See [Get started](https://developers.meethue.com/develop/get-started-2/) docs from Philips about how to get your bridge IP address and a username.
 1. `go run cmd/gohuedata/main.go`

-    You will be prompted to select a bridge if your config.yml specifies more than one.
+    You will be prompted to select a bridge if your config file specifies more than one.
 By default, all lights and sensors on the selected bridge will be shown.

 ### Options

-- **`-b`** - Specify a bridge via the index (starting at 1) of the bridge in your config.yml.
+- **`-b`** - Specify a bridge via the index (starting at 1) of the bridge in your config file.
 For example, to specify the first bridge in your config:

     `go run cmd/gohuedata/main.go -b 1`